complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

      - The root type (`RT`) of `memory_region<RT>` is responsible for resource acquisition and release
    - Non-root bits types and regional types should avoid owning external resources

-4. YAML Serialization:
+### 4. YAML Serialization

+All regional types must support YAML serialization with these requirements:

-   - Required:
+   - Required implementations:
      - `to_yaml()` serialization method
      - Two `from_yaml` forms:
        1. Returns `global_ptr` (required)
        2. Assigns to `regional_ptr` (optional, default from `YamlConvertible`)
    - Type safety strictly enforced

-5. Pointer Rules:
+### 5. Pointer Rules

+The system supports several pointer types with specific semantics:

    - `regional_ptr` (intra-region):
      - Designed for region-local storage (lvalue)
      - Relative to its own memory address - rvalue semantics is illegal